-Other, medium priority data fields which should probably be accounted for include: storage system implementation ie. the type of storage system this data was extracted from; transfer start time and end time or duration; the source and destination IP address; and the volume of data transferred.
+Other, medium priority data fields which should probably be accounted for include: storage system implementation i.e. the type of storage system this data was extracted from; transfer start time and end time or duration; the source and destination IP address; and the volume of data transferred.
 Finally, the lower priority field which may be excluded is the sub-unit of the storage system.